Matasu/Windows10Fixer/README.md

 # General Warning
 ## This is not at all complete.
 As of right now I have two of the five different fixes done.
 This is going to change obviously but for now my program is not finished.
+Any setting changer past the first two, will either spit out a test message or crash the program.

 # Windows10Fixer
 This is a batch file I created because I needed an easy and effective way of cleaning up my Windows 10 setup.
 This is my first actual working program and I hope to create more in the future.
 (Probably not anymore batch files though)